Pure-Circuit: Tight Inapproximability for PPAD: Introduction

 We note that \polymatrix and \threshold have themselves both been used as intermediate problems for showing other constant inapproximability results in \ppad/~\cite{Rubinstein18-Nash-inapproximability,PapadimitriouP21-threshold-games,ChenKK21-throttling,ChenCPY22-HZ-hardness}, and thus our lower bounds potentially strengthen those results too.
 We provide an example in \cref{app:sec:bimatrix}, where we show that computing a relative $\eps$-WSNE in a bimatrix game with non-negative payoffs is \ppad/-complete for any $\eps \leq 1/57$, by using an improved version of a reduction from \polymatrix due to Rubinstein~\cite{Rubinstein18-Nash-inapproximability}.

-\paragraph{\bf Open Questions.} What is the intractability threshold for \eps-NE and \eps-WSNE in polymatrix games?
+\paragraph{\bf Open Questions.} Below we identify two immediate research questions that arise from our work, which deserve further research. \begin{itemize} \item What is the intractability threshold for \eps-NE in graphical games with more than two actions?
+We show that $1/2$ is the threshold for two-action games, and we conjecture that $1/2$ is the correct answer for the multi-action case as well.
+Hence, we view the main open problem as finding a polynomial-time algorithm that can compute a $1/2$-NE in any graphical game.
+We note that such an algorithm is already known for the special case of polymatrix games~\cite{DeligkasFSS17-eps-Nash-polymatrix}. \item What is the intractability threshold for \eps-NE and \eps-WSNE in polymatrix games?
 For \eps-NE our understanding is far from complete, even in the two-action case, since there is a substantial gap between the $0.088$ lower bound and the $1/3$ upper bound.
-For \eps-WSNE, although the problem is completely resolved for the two-action case, the gap in multi-action polymatrix games is still large, and it seems that improving either the lower bound of $1/3$, or the trivial upper bound of $1$, would require significantly new ideas.
+For \eps-WSNE, although the problem is completely resolved for the two-action case, the gap in multi-action polymatrix games is still large, and it seems that improving either the lower bound of $1/3$, or the trivial upper bound of $1$, would require significantly new ideas. \end{itemize}